Skip to main content

 Manually identify outliers and queries

-An analyst scrolls the sheet looking for suspicious numbers, typing them into a separate clarification tracker.
+An analyst scrolls the sheet looking for suspicious numbers and types them into a separate clarification tracker.

 5